flatt-security/shisho/docs/content/learn-shisho/02-rule.md

 #### Single Pattern

 A below example is a fundamental usage.
-This searches the part, `auto_recovery = false` in `resource "foobar"`.
+This searches the part `auto_recovery = false` in `resource "foobar"`.

 ```yaml
 pattern: |